 Benefits: Avocados are an "all-in-one 'genius food'—the perfect food to protect and enhance your brain," says Lugavere.
 They contain 12 grams of fiber, which feeds bacteria in your gut to reduce inflammation, enhance insulin sensitivities, and boost growth factors in the brain.

 Cooking Tips: "I try to eat one half to a whole avocado every day.
 You can enjoy avocados simply sprinkled with a little sea salt and extra-virgin olive oil," he recommends.

 Buyer's Guide: Squeeze the fruit in the palm of your hand, and if it yields to pressure, it's ripe to eat.

-Now that you know the best foods to feed your brain, see how you can keep it healthy.
+Now that you know the best foods to feed your brain, try these brain-boosting vitamins.